synfonaut/Open-Directory/README.md

 * reinder server with missing b:// media (create duplicate server)
 * credit font awesome in about
 * when showing a deleted category ...should show it's actually deleted
+* under upload link, let users know they can use add.bico.media, but they shouldn't be uploading content that isn't theirs or in the public domain

 ## Nice to have
 * MoneyButton usernames